KodrAus/json_str/README.md

 This crate is an ergonomic way to build json strings in Rust on the `stable` and `nightly` channels.
 Rust has a json-like syntax for defining structures, so it's easy to convert some valid Rust token trees into json.
 This crate will also minify whitespace and standardise quotes while it's building the `String`.

 On `stable`, conversion is provided by a simple macro.
 On `nightly`, conversion is provided by a compiler plugin that sanitises the input at compile time instead of runtime.
-The `nightly` channel also provides an alternative plugin for creating `&str` literals instead of `String`s, to avoid that allocation.
+The `nightly` channel also provides an alternative plugin for creating `&str` literals instead of a `String`, to avoid that allocation.

 ### Don't trust user input!